charliecalvert/CloudNotes/Assignments/AskQuestion.md

 #Ask a Question

-Ask a technical question in the discussion area related to this week's assignments, or to a technology that we have been using regularly.
+The goal of this assignment is to foster participation in online discussions.
+In particular I want you to:

+- Ask a question
+- Answer a question
+- Provide a useful technical tip

 Here is a quick video about how to create new questions and how to reply to existing questions.

 - [https://youtu.be/60kUajiq4as](https://youtu.be/60kUajiq4as)

+## Don't Provide an Answer

+In general don't quote code in your questions.
+The worst possible question would be:

+*Here is the code for me answer to question 3.
+Is it correct?*

+    var a = 3 * square(5);

+A close second might be:

+*What is the answer to question three?*

+Try to ask questions that can benefit yourself and others, and that don't become a platform for stating the answer to a question.

 ## Why Ask Questions

-Asking Questions in the discussion are can be helpful because it:
+Asking and answering questions in the discussion are can be helpful because it:

 - Gives you the chance of getting the answer earlier.
 If you ask a question on a Monday, then you could get the answer the same day or the next day, rather than having to wait until Thursday for the answer.
 - Ensures that everyone can benefit from the question.
 Often questions asked in class can only be answered by me looking at the machine of the person who asked the question, but then no one else in class can see what is on that machine.
 If we ask questions in the discussion area the right way, then everyone can see the problem and the solution.